VictorCambraia/anticipating_many_futures/README.md

 # Model training
 To predict human joint trajectories, we use a conditional variational temporal autoencoder with feed-forward inference networks.
 The model training is done in python, using theano.
 The basic code can be found in the python_model_training folder.

+# Data
+The collected data described in the paper can be found in the collected_data zip file.